- Oops!Something went wrong.Please try again later.

 “I want to take this opportunity now to thank you for watching and to ask you to please stop asking me what I'm talking about,” Bridges said to much laughter and applause.
 “It's been 43 years.
 I done forgot.”

-- What wisdom can you share with us?
-You're 99 years on this planet Earth.
+JAMES CHRISTIAN KIMMEL: What wisdom can you share with us?
+You're in your 99 years on this planet Earth.

-- Two little words that we don't think enough about--
+NORMAN MILTON LEAR: Two little words that, uh, we don't think enough about.

-KYLIE MAR: The big surprise guest stars of the night included Jason Bateman and Will Arnett in a mini "Arrested Development" reunion, along with Snoop Dogg.
-But it was the previously announced performers, like Jennifer Aniston as Blair and Kevin Hart as Arnold, who really stole the show.
+KYLIE ERICA MAR: The big surprise guest stars of the night included Jason Bateman and Will Arnett in a mini "Arrested Development" reunion along with Snoop Dogg.
+But it was the previously announced performers like, Jennifer Aniston as Blair and Kevin Hart as Arnold, who really stole the show.

-- Willis, I told you.
-This is my room too.
+KEVIN DARNELL HART: Willis, I told you this is my room too.

-KYLIE MAR: The nostalgia didn't stop with the sitcoms, as viewers loved the vintage commercial parodies for brands like Kraft singles and Kool-Aid, featuring stars like Alfonso Ribeiro and Bob Vila.
+KYLIE ERICA MAR: The nostalgia didn't stop with the sitcoms as viewers loved the vintage commercial parodies for brands like Kraft Singles and Kool-Aid, featuring stars like Alfonso Ribeiro and Bob Vila.
 And while looking back on the classics is always a good idea, "Different Strokes" star Todd Bridges does have one little reminder for you.

-- And I want to take this opportunity now to thank you for watching and to ask you to please, when you see me, stop asking me what am I talking about.
-It's been 43 years.
-I didn't forgot.
+TODD ANTHONY BRIDGES: And I want to take this opportunity, now, to thank you for watching and to ask you to, please, when you see me, stop asking me what am I talking about.
+It's been 43 years, I didn't forgot.